abeleinin/papyrus/README.md

 ## Demo

-https://user-images.githubusercontent.com/95333017/220041898-7326b76d-348e-4bf4-95dd-b4a879527ed5.mov

 This is a demo from my notes on the [Book of Proof](https://www.people.vcu.edu/~rhammack/BookOfProof/Main.pdf).
 I'm using the [Vim Pandoc Syntax](https://github.com/vim-pandoc/vim-pandoc-syntax) plugin to automatically insert special characters and clean up the document.
-Also, in the demo you can see that pandoc supports the ability to instert Latex syntax inside the Markdown document.
+Also, in the demo you can see that pandoc supports the ability to insert Latex syntax inside the Markdown document.

+https://user-images.githubusercontent.com/95333017/220041898-7326b76d-348e-4bf4-95dd-b4a879527ed5.mov